 The current PLUR explosion is as far removed from the original philosophy as could be, originating near 30 years ago by one of the founders of the scene, Frankie Bones.
 It was a cause to unite all who danced in the shadows to coexist in a musical sanctuary.
 There was no need for outfits, 'Kandi beads' or the emphasis on the sheer attention seeking of those who now lay claim to the PLUR movement.

-Instead of a united philosophy where everybody is one and the same, worshiping only the music, and the exhilaration of being alive, festivals are now littered with multi-coloured, human-like, jelly-baby silhouette sucking dummies.
+Instead of a united philosophy where everybody is one and the same, worshiping only the music, and the exhilaration of being alive, festivals are now littered with multi-colored, human-like, jelly-baby silhouette sucking dummies.

 Even the legendary Seth Troxler (look him up he's a big deal) is unhappy with the current PLUR movement.
 Speaking to Thump magazine he spoke about the history of PLUR and its relevance today: